Olisajioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 I wrote a script that adds execute permission to the owner of a file I created multiple permissions for a file
-I created a script that allows permission for everyone
+I created a script that allows permission for everyone I wrote a scripr that gives owner no permission, group no permission but grants other users permission